 I may be biased, but I am a big proponent of brand research.
 Research teaches you things about your company that you could not possibly figure out on your own, helps to answer questions you didn’t realize needed to be asked.
 Research uncovers how the marketplace sees you, explains your client’s needs, and gauges your progress and growth over time, among many, many other things.

-Research is the central tenant to creating a strong, strategically supported brand.
+Research is the central tenant to creating a strong brand strategy and position.
 When you have a better idea of what your target market is thinking, you can create a brand that can support and guide your strategic objectives while appealing to your most important audiences.

 The problem is there are a lot of myths out there about whether or not companies can benefit from regular research.
 Is your company stuck in one of these ruts?